contentful/cf-graphql/README.md

 npm start
 ```

-Use <http://localhost:4000/graphql/> to query the data from within your application or navigate to <http://localhost:4000> to use the IDE (GraphiQL) for test-querying.
+Use <http://localhost:4000/graphql/> to query the data from within your application and navigate to <http://localhost:4000> to use the IDE (GraphiQL) for test-querying.
 Please refer to the [Querying](#querying) section for more details.

+If you also want to see how to integrate GraphQL in a React technology stack the demo project also contains an application based on the [Apollo framework](https://www.apollodata.com/).
+To check it out use <http://localhost:4000/client/>.

 To use your own Contentful space with the demo, you have to provide: